atgehrhardt/nobara_ally_helper/README.md

 5) Reboots ROG Ally

 ## Installation
 Open a terminal and run this simple command.
-It will ask you for your password, then just sit back for a few minutes.
+It will ask you for your password, then just follow the prompts and enter "y" when prompted and "1" if you are presented with any options.
+Once the script is done it will reboot.
 After reboot, your Ally is ready to rock:
     `curl -sSL https://raw.githubusercontent.com/TaitTechMedia/nobara_ally_helper/master/install.sh | sh`

 ## Credit